CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

 cell types in call to ``typePairIndex`` - line 44-45. so that when we access boundary length between cell type 1 and 2 it will give us the same value as between cell types 2 and 1.
 But we do this only when the two types are different

-Obviously we are double-counting and we correct this in the function that returns heterotypic surfaces
+Obviously, we are double-counting and we correct this in the function that returns heterotypic surfaces:

 .. code-block:: c++